How to Paint Patio Slabs

 A newly paved patio creates a striking transformation within an outdoor space; however, for those on a tight budget, giving your current patio a new lease of life can be an effective interim solution.
 Ideal for freshening up your garden without making a huge investment, learn how to paint your patio properly with our detailed guide.

 A newly paved patio or driveway is a brilliant way of transforming your outdoor space.
-However, if a new set of paving isn’t quite within budget just yet, you may be wondering what options you have to spruce up your current patio.
+However, if a new set of outdoor tiling isn’t quite within your budget just yet, you may be wondering what options you have to spruce up your current patio.

 And while it might not be the first thing you think of when it comes to modern garden paving ideas, painting your patio could be just the solution you need to brighten up your home’s exterior - a DIY-friendly project that is growing in popularity for big and small garden patio ideas alike.